isa-huds/real-estate-analysis-sql-python/README.md

 # Multifamily Real Estate Analytics Project

 This project simulates the day-to-day responsibilities of a data analyst at a real estate investment firm.
 It includes data generation, cleaning, exploratory analysis, visualization, and report creation using Python and Excel.
+This is a learning project that utilizes AI-assisted programming.

 ## 🔍 Project Overview

 The goal is to assess portfolio performance across several KPIs, including rent trends, expenses, occupancy, leasing funnel conversions, and market benchmarking.
 All data was simulated using Python's `Faker` library to reflect realistic scenarios.
-Learning project, utilizing AI assissted programming.

 ## 📁 Datasets